Better bounds for matchings in the streaming model: Gap-existence

 Our algorithm for Gap-Existence is as follows:

-We now assume that we are in the {\bf YES} case and prove that the algorithm will find a matching with budgets $\lfloor (1-\e) B_a\rfloor$.
-We refer to vertices $i\in I$ that have a nonzero amount of water as {\em active}.
-Let $p_i=1$ for active vertices and $p_i=0$ o.w.
-Abusing notation somewhat, for an active vertex $i\in I$ let $l^k(i)$ denote the level of water in $i$ minus $\e k$ and $0$ otherwise.
-The Gap-Existence case is in fact somewhat simpler than the general case of approximating matchings that we just discussed, so we will use the more lightweight techniques from the analysis of the simple case for matchings.
+We now assume that we are in the {\bf YES} case, i.e. there exists a matching with budgets $B_a$, and prove that the algorithm will find a matching with budgets $\lfloor (1-\e) B_a\rfloor$.

-For each $k\geq 1$ and all $x\geq 0$ denote by $b^k(x)$ the number of vertices in $I$ that have load {\em at least $x+\e k$} after $k$ passes.
-We start by pointing out some useful properties of the function $b^k(x)$.
-First, note that $b^k(0)\leq |I|$, $b^k(x)$ is non-increasing in $x$ and $b^k(x)-b^{k-1}(x)\geq 0$ for all $x$.
-Recall that we are interested in recovering a $1-\e/2$-matching of the $A$ side.
-To do that, we scale all allocations by $1-\e/2$.
-The size of the matching recovered is
+We recall definitions of levels and level set sizes below. \begin{definition} Define $l^k(i)$ to be the level of water at vertex $i$ after the $k$-th pass (here we refer to the level of water in the actual allocation constructed by waterfilling, not the shadow allocation used for analysis purposes in Section~\ref{sec:mp-analysis}). \end{definition}

-since every vertex $a\in A$ contributed $k$ units of water, one in each round, amounting to $k|M|$ amount of water overall, except for the water that was allocated below $\e k$, and \dualeqref{eq:int-1r} calculates the sum of loads on all $i\in I$.
-Furthermore, note that the size of the matching constructed by the algorithm after $k$ passes is at least
+\begin{definition}[Level set sizes] For each $k\geq 1$ and all $x\geq 0$ denote by $b^k(x)$ the number of vertices in $I$ that have load {\em at least $x$} after $k$ passes, i.e. the number of vertices $i\in I$ with $l^k(i)\geq x$. \end{definition}